Genesee County, Michigan Records

 Genesee County, Michigan Courthouse Records

 Genesee County, MI Courthouse

 The following dates indicates what vital, land, probate, and court records are in Genesee county.
-The date listed for each category of record is usually the earliest registration filed.
-The earliest date does not indicate that there are numerous records for that year and does not mean that all such events were actually registered.
+The date listed for each record is usually the earliest registration filed.
+The date does not indicate that there are alot records for that year and does not mean that all such events were actually filed with the clerk.

 - Genesee County Clerk has Births & Deaths from 1867 and Marriage Records from 1867.
 The County Clerk is responsible for keeping records of births, deaths, assumed names, co-partnerships, issuing and filing marriage licenses, gun permits, notary bonds and processing passports.
 The date listed for each category of record is the earliest record known to exist in that county.
 It does not indicate that there are numerous records for that year and certainly does not indicate that all such events that year were actually registered.
 See also Genesee County Clerk Information for Genealogists